sob-ANN/Projects/README.md

 # My Portfolio

-Welcome to my GitHub repository, where I showcase my projects in various domains.
+Welcome to this GitHub repository, where I showcase my projects in various domains.
 Below, you'll find a categorized list of my work along with links to specific projects and descriptions.
 To find more detailed descriptions of a specific domain, click on the hyperlink.

 ## Table of Contents